Chocky (TV series): Overseas transmissions

 The series was also broadcast and popular in Czechoslovakia where it was dubbed in both Czech and Slovak languages.
 It was also dubbed in French and broadcast in Canada in the late 1980s and early 1990s; in Spanish and broadcast in Spain in the late 1980s.
 It was hugely popular in Bulgaria in the second half of 1980s.
 Also in Cuba.
 All episodes of Season 1 and Season 2 were shown numerous times.
 It was also broadcast in The Netherlands and Sweden with subtitles.

 Video release

-The re-edited single episode of Chocky, originally broadcast at the end of 1984, was released on VHS by Thames Video in the July 1985.
+The re-edited single episode of Chocky, originally broadcast at the end of 1984, was released on VHS by Thames Video in July 1985.

 Home media

 The complete Chocky saga was available on DVD (all-region PAL, UK) from Second Sight.
 Revelation Films re-released the whole series in August 2010.

 Theme music

 The theme music from Chocky is known as Coral and is taken from the 1982 library music album entitled Red Kite by group Astral Sounds.
 It is track number 4 on side A and was composed by John Hyde.
 The album was intended to have an underwater feel.